14 Top Rethymno Beaches to visit in 2025

 Rethymno Beach

-Listed below are the best beaches in Rethymno:
+Listed below are the top beaches in Rethymno:

 • Preveli Beach: Preveli Beach is 40 kilometres (24.8 miles) south of the main town of Rethymno, Crete.
 This beach resembles an exotic lagoon with palm trees, crystalline greenish waters and fine soft sand.
 The beach is at the end of a gorge where the Kourtaliotis River creates a delta to the landscape.
 It can get crowded during the high season, so visiting early in the day is recommended to enjoy its extreme beauty.